Devil (2010 film): Plot

 Bowden and his partner use the sign-in sheet and elevator camera to identify the group.
-The temporary guard is identified as Ben Larson, who has a criminal record of assault and beating someone into a coma.
-The mattress salesman is identified as Vince McCormick, who lost many people their assets through a Ponzi scheme.
-The young woman is identified as Sarah Caraway, who is married to a rich man and plans leaving him after stealing his money, as she has done before.
-The elderly woman is identified as Jane Kowski, who was caught on the security camera stealing a woman’s wallet.
-The mechanic and former soldier cannot be identified due to him not signing in, making him the main suspect.
+The temporary guard is identified as Benjamin "Ben" Larson, who has a criminal record of assault and beating someone into a coma; the mattress salesman is Vince McCormick, who lost many people their assets through a Ponzi scheme; the young woman is Sarah Caraway, who is married to a rich man and plans on leaving him after stealing his money, as she has done before; the elderly old woman is identified as Jane Kowski, who was caught on the lobby security camera stealing a woman's wallet.
+The mechanic cannot be identified due to him not signing in and leaving a bag in the lobby bathroom, making him the main suspect.
+When the lights flicker again, the older woman is seen hanging from the ceiling by her neck via a light cable.

-Upon review of security footage, the detectives see the mechanic had entered the building with a bag he does not have anymore.
-They find the bag filled with tools hidden in the lobby bathroom and suspect him more.
-Suddenly, the lights in the elevator flicker and shut off a fourth time.
-When they turn back on, the older woman is seen hanging from the ceiling by her neck via a light cable.

-Ramirez shows Bowden the devil face he saw earlier, but Bowden does not believe him.
-Bowden then discusses the death of his wife and son: they were killed in a hit-and-run five years prior, and the driver left a note that said "I'm so sorry" at the scene.

-As the detectives investigate the soldier, Ben and the soldier get in a fight, each suspecting the other as the killer.
-Sarah tells Ben to kill the soldier before he kills them and Ben attacks the soldier.
-Bowden comes back to the control room and diffuses the situation by having the passengers put their hands on the wall.
-Out of answers, Bowden asks Ramirez how to save them, if the devil is truly there.
-Ramirez responds, "They all die."
-Lustig goes into the basement to shut off the power where the fire fighters are drilling into the wall.
-He notices a shorted wire on the floor and attempts to move it.
+Ben and the mechanic get in a fight, each suspecting the other as the killer.
+Sarah tells Ben to kill the mechanic before he kills them and Ben attacks the mechanic, but Bowden comes back to the control room and defuses the situation by having the passengers put their hands on the wall.
+Lustig goes into the basement to shut off the power where the firefighters are drilling into the wall.
+He notices a shorted wire in a puddle on the floor and attempts to move it, electrocuting himself.